Tewkesbury man tried to steal £2m left to air ambulance charity

 Solicitors appointed to process the will raised doubts about the legitimacy of the letter of wishes and an investigation was launched by West Mercia Police.

-It was found that the defendant wrote the letter of wishes shortly before the deceased passed away and medical evidence from the deceased's GP confirmed that she did not have mental capacity to sign the letter.
+It was found that the defendant wrote the letter shortly before the deceased passed away and medical evidence from the deceased's GP confirmed that she did not have mental capacity to sign the letter.

 Aleksander Yuriev Shikov, 35, and Luke William Derrett, 42, from Gloucestershire, were sentenced at court with him, after they supported his criminal behaviour by signing the letter of wishes as witnesses.